Slyce-Inc/Slyce-Android-SDK/README.md

 After you obtain one, you should use it when initializing the central `SlyceRequest` object when using of the SDK modes.

+## Documentation

+* These docs in the SDK, which include an overview of usage (PDF), API Reference (Java docs), and sample code.
+* The sample app included in this SDK.